Endriartono Sutarto: Post military career

 After resigning from military, Endriartono Sutarto continues his activities in a number of organizations.
 His passion for activism and organization was shown in his tender age when he chaired student organization at his school, public high school SMAN 2 Bandung from 1966 to 1967.

 In September 2010, Endriartono was on advisory board for KPK (Commission for Corruption Eradication) defense team.
 His involvement in the board defending KPK had stirred speculations that there were “invisible powerful hands” were behind the attempts to criminalize KPK leaders then, Bibit Samad Riyanto and Chandra M. Hamzah.
 “I don’t want to speculate.
 But if that’s the case, with me in the board (Bibit-Chandra defense team), the ‘invisible powerful hands’ must think twice to continue whatever they intend to do,” Endriarto once said.

 From 2010 Endriartono has been active as the executive chairman for 7 Summits Expedition Wanadri and also become an advisor for Indonesia Mengajar Movement.
 Tireless, Endriartono is also advisor for Indonesia Setara Foundation.

-His experience in leading the armed forces of the world’s fourth most populously country with thousands of ethnic groups and competence in handling conflicts have earned recognition for Endriartono, not only at home but also overseas.
-He was invited by Military Dialog Center to help seeking resolution for the Myanmar conflict.
+His experience in leading the armed forces of the world’s fourth most populous country has earned him international recognition.
+He was invited by Military Dialog Center to help seek resolutions to the Myanmar conflict.